ChrisMCodes/LearningCSharp/README.md

 # LearningCSharp
-Just trying to learn som C-Sharp basics
+Just trying to learn some C-Sharp basics